 68.1.1.2.
-At other times, Mr. Rosen testified that, because

-Microsoft purportedly would be building "browsing software" into Windows 95 (Rosen Dir. ¶ applications (like groupware and multimedia extensions)" (Rosen Dir. ¶ 59).
+At other times, Mr. Rosen testified that, because Microsoft purportedly would be building "browsing software" into Windows 95 (Rosen Dir. ¶ 128), the proposal was instead that Netscape should concentrate on "higher-level client-side applications (like groupware and multimedia extensions)" Rosen Dir. ¶ 59.